UKCloud/documentation/articles/other/other-ref-dc-notice.md

 # Data centre advance notice requirements

+You can arrange to visit a data centre in either Farnborough or Corsham to carry out maintenance or service existing hardware.
+Access to our data centres is available from Monday to Friday.

 This article outlines the notice period and process for requests to visit one of our data centres.

 ## Advance notice period

-For all requests to visit a data centre in either Farnborough or Corsham to carry out maintenance or service existing hardware, the minimum advance notice period is two (2) working days.
-Visitors to the data centre must have valid ID and have the combination code for all racks that need to be accessed.
+For all requests to visit a data centre the minimum advance notice period is 24 hours.
+Requests for access on a Monday must be submitted by 16:30 on the previous Friday.

+Visitors to the data centre must have valid government issued, photographic ID (for example, a passport or driving licence) and have the combination code for all racks that need to be accessed.

 > [!NOTE]
 > All visitors will be escorted during their visit.